 • Real-time candidate engagement

-• ATS and calendar integrations
+• ATS and calendar links

 • Support for volume hiring